Extrinsic topology of Floquet anomalous boundary states in quantum walks: Conclusion

 We also examine physical implementations of extrinsic topological phases in quantum walks.
 We numerically show that the extrinsic boundary states induce the charge pump which is robust against disorders along the edge of 2D systems.
 We also present general arguments for the robustness of the charge pump.
 Moreover, we show that using the extrinsic topology, one can eliminate the pre-existing anomalous boundary states in the class AIII 1D split step walk and a class A 2D model, respectively.
 We can change the types and the numbers of gapless boundary states without changing the bulk, which implies the breakdown of the bulk-boundary correspondence in quantum walks.

 In this work, we have focused on quantum walks, but most of the arguments hold for any other systems described by unitary operators such as cellular automatons.
 Applying the present arguments to such systems could be interesting.
 Another promising direction is higher-order boundary states in quantum walks.
 While we have studied only the first-order boundary states in this work, higher-order boundary states may have richer extrinsic topological behaviors.
-Quantum walks also support unique symmetry that have no counterpart in static systems such as time-glide symmetry \cite{Mochizuki20}.
+Quantum walks also support unique symmetries that have no counterpart in static systems such as time-glide symmetry \cite{Mochizuki20}.
 Such symmetry could produce extrinsic topological phases unique to dynamical systems.

-This work was supported by JST CREST Grant No. JPMJCR19T2, JST ERATO-FS Grant No. JPMJER2105, and KAKENHI Grant Nos.
-JP21J11810, JP20H00131, JP20H01845, JP18H01140, JP20H01828, and JP21H01005 from the JSPS.
+This work was supported by JST CREST Grant No. JPMJCR19T2, JST ERATO-FS Grant No. JPMJER2105, and KAKENHI Grants No. JP21J11810, No. JP20H00131, No. JP20H01845, No. JP18H01140, No. JP20H01828, and No. JP21H01005 from the JSPS.